MirrorNetworking/Mirror/docs/Concepts/Visibility.md

 The idea of “visibility” in the context of networking doesn’t necessarily relate to whether GameObjects are directly visible on-screen.
 Instead, it relates to whether data should or shouldn’t be sent about the GameObject in question to a particular client.
 Put simply, if a client can’t ‘see’ an GameObject, it does not need to be sent information about that GameObject across the network.
 Ideally you want to limit the amount of data you are sending across the network to only what is necessary, because sending large amounts of unnecessary data across the network can cause network performance problems.

 However, it can be also be resource intensive or complex to determine accurately whether a GameObject truly visible to a given player, so it’s often a good idea to use a more simple calculation for the purposes of determining whether a player should be sent networked data about it - i.e. whether it is ‘Network Visible’.
 The balance you want to achieve when considering this is between the cost of the complexity of the calculation for determining the visibility, and the cost of sending more information than necessary over the network.
-A very simple way to calculate this is a distance (proximity) check, and Unity provides a built-in component for this purpose.
+A very simple way to calculate this is a distance (proximity) check, and Mirror provides a built-in component for this purpose.

 ## Network Proximity Checker Component

-Unity’s Network Proximity Checker component is simplest way to implement network visibility for players.
+Mirror’s Network Proximity Checker component is simplest way to implement network visibility for players.
 It works in conjunction with the physics system to determine whether GameObjects are close enough (that is, “visible” for the purposes of sending network messages in your multiplayer game).

 ![The Network Proximity Checker component](NetworkProximityCheck.png)